facebookresearch/ContactPose/docs/doc.md

 **New**: Many users need only RGB images.
 So we have compressed RGB images into videos and provide separate download links, which reduces the download size ~4.5x.
-For this, change the `--type` flag in the command above.
+The compression is lossless.
+To use this, change the `--type` flag in the command above.
 - `--type images`: Both RGB and depth images, no video compression
 - `--type depth_images`: Same download as `--type images`, extract only depth images
 - `--type color_images`: Compressed RGB video download, 4-5x faster